Hungarian PM pushes for state bank, rebuffs foreign critics

 "There is one way to break free: if we break free of foreign currency lending," he told a business forum.
 "In my mind it is fundamentally a matter of sovereignty."

-Orban said the government would boost lending by establishing a state-owned banking system based on the network of savings cooperatives it acquired last year.
+Giving no details, Orban also said the government would boost lending by establishing a state-owned banking system based on the network of savings cooperatives that it acquired when it bought a stake in Takarekbank last year.

-He also suggested it would push to slash the 90 percent share of the banking sector owned by foreign lenders, which include units of Belgium's KBC, Italy's Intesa Sanpaolo and UniCredit, and Austria's Erste Bank and Raiffeisen.

-"We would like for the Hungarian banking system to be at least 50 percent Hungarian owned," he said.

 The push for more state influence in the economy is a departure from neo-liberal policies, such as selling banks and other firms into private hands, that most of the EU's new ex-communist members pursued before joining the bloc last decade.